Tina A. Irvine, PhD

 From Eugenics to Genomics

-The Politics of Race, Science, and Power in the Long Twentieth Century
+The Politics of Race, Science, and Power in the Twentieth-Century United States

 I am also at work on a second manuscript, tentatively titled From Eugenics to Genomics: The Politics of Race, Science, and Power in the Long Twentieth Century, which historicizes contemporary scientific fields like genetics and sociogenomics.